Aliases for ITGB1 Gene

 Integrins are heterodimeric proteins made up of alpha and beta subunits.
 At least 18 alpha and 8 beta subunits have been described in mammals.
 Integrin family members are membrane receptors involved in cell adhesion and recognition in a variety of processes including embryogenesis, hemostasis, tissue repair, immune response and metastatic diffusion of tumor cells.
 This gene encodes a beta subunit.
 Multiple alternatively spliced transcript variants which encode different protein isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ITGB1 Gene

 ITGB1 (Integrin Subunit Beta 1) is a Protein Coding gene.
-Diseases associated with ITGB1 include Cerebral Hypoxia and Hydrocele.
-Among its related pathways are GPCR Pathway and MAPK-Erk Pathway.
-GO annotations related to this gene include protein heterodimerization activity and receptor binding.
+Diseases associated with ITGB1 include Gallbladder Cancer and Breast Cancer.
+Among its related pathways are ERK Signaling and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and signaling receptor binding.
 An important paralog of this gene is ITGB2.

 UniProtKB/Swiss-Prot for ITGB1 Gene